Dragonsight91/DS-API/README.md

 ```

 ## exircise request object

-The exircise request object is essentially the same as the results request object, with the only difference being the "exNum" parameter, specifying the exircise you wish to request and the optional "format" parameter, which can be mathjax or html and defaults to html.
+The exircise request object is essentially the same as the results request object, with the only difference being the "exNum" parameter, specifying the exircise you wish to request and the optional "format" parameter, which can be MathJax or html and defaults to HTML.

+**CAREFUL WHEN USING FORMAT, THE FORMAT IS CASE SENSITIVE**<br>
+supported values for "format" are:
+- MathJax
+- HTML (default)

 ```json
 {
     "id": "$use",